-Since reforestation activities began in 2009, 21 hectares of forest have been rehabilitated.
+Since reforestation activities began in 2009, over 200 hectares have been reforested with over 200,000 trees planted.
 The program has received widespread support from local community members and there have been no community conflicts over land tenure.
 Additionally, a survey in 2013 revealed that 80% of respondents agreed that the presence of the reforestation program had reduced incidents of illegal logging in GPNP.
+The survey showed that involvement in reforestation activities was correlated with perceptions in the decline of illegal logging.
 Over 68% of respondents have also started to engage in self-initiated tree planting activities.

 Organisers, donors and partners

 For further information contact (email@example.com).